augmate/Augmate-Ansible/README.md

 Run the `step_one.yml` playbook against your new server:

-	ansible-playbook -i inventory/development.hosts playbooks/step_zero.yml -u root --ask-pass
+	ansible-playbook -i inventory/development.hosts playbooks/step_two.yml -vv -u some_user_with_sudo --ask-pass --ask-sudo-pass

-Where -u is the name of the user that has root access or can _sudo_ to the _root_ user.
+Where -u is the name of the user that has root access or can _sudo_ to the _root_ user (if the user is root, remove the --ask-sudo-pass switch).
+For EC2, the most likely option will `-u ec2-user --private-key=~/.ssh/my_amazon_private_key.pem `.

 ----